pranalikhilari/CMPT-756-DCC-Project/Deep Learning Models/Text To Image Generation App/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
+3. Install dependencies by running: `pip install -r requirements.txt`.
-3. Run the Streamlit app using the command: `streamlit run main.py`.
+4. Run the Streamlit app using the command: `streamlit run main.py`.
-4. Access the app in your web browser at `http://localhost:8501`.
+5. Access the app in your web browser at `http://localhost:8501`.

 ### Docker containerization